Guidelines for Industry Emergency Response Plans

 These guidelines help owners and operators of industrial facilities develop Emergency Response Plans for timely and effective response to emergencies involving the release of hazardous chemicals or dangerous goods to the environment.

 Development of this Guide

 These guidelines have been developed by the Ministry of Environment under the B.C.
 Emergency Program Act.
 The guidelines are pursuant to the Waste Management Act and Section 12 pertaining to spill prevention and reporting.
-Users have the responsibility to judge the extent that the guidelines are suitable to their specific situation.
+Users have the responsibility to judge the extent that the guidelines are suitable for their specific situation.
 These guidelines will be periodically reviewed and amended by the ministry.
 Questions and comments regarding the guidelines should be directed to the Environmental Emergency Program Headquarters.

-Provincial legislation pertaining to industry response planning includes the Environmental Management Act, Emergency Program Act, and regulations hereunder.
+Provincial legislation pertaining to industry response planning includes the Environmental Management Act, the Emergency Program Act, and regulations hereunder.
 Specifically, under the Waste Management Act, the Minister may order under Section 12 a person having charge of a polluting substance to prepare a response (contingency) plan in accordance with the Minister's directions.

 The guideline is based on standards for emergency planning, as follows: